Photo of girl student

 Emergency preparedness

 We are very well-prepared for emergencies.
 Staff are trained in dealing with a wide range of emergencies, and there is a school policy specifically dealing with emergency situations.
-We practice a full Emergency Evacuation following an earthquake drill annually.
-This event is well publicised in advance through the school newsletter.
+Here is the link to more information about Tawatawa - Ridgway Emergency preparedness.

 Emergency contact information

-When enrolling your child it is essential that you provide alternative contact numbers which may be needed in the event of an emergency.
-It is essential to tell the school about any special health needs your child/ren may have, such as allergies or medication requirements.
+When enrolling your tamariki it is essential that you provide alternative contact numbers which may be needed in the event of an emergency.
+It is essential to tell the school about any special health needs your tamariki may have, such as allergies or medication requirements.

 Enrichment programmes

 These vary from year to year depending on the availability of tuition.
-In 2010, the following options were offered:
+In 2024, the following options are offered:

-• Piano and violin lessons during school hours
+• Piano and music lessons during school hours

 Enrolment

-To enrol your child at Ridgway School, please contact the School Office to arrange a time to come in and fill in the necessary forms.
-These include a copy of your child’s birth certificate and immunisation certificate.
+To enrol your tamariki at Te Kura o Tawatawa - Ridgway School, please contact the School Office to arrange a time to come in and fill in the necessary forms.
+These include a copy of your tamariki birth certificate and immunisation certificate.
+Our school zone is in place from the start of 2021.
+Cohort entry for all new entrants is in place from the beginning of 2023.

-We encourage children approaching school age (at around 4 years 10 months) to come to our weekly pre-entry sessions with their parent or caregiver.
-These sessions are very beneficial in helping children become familiar with the school and its routines, and for parents to get to know the school, staff and other parents.
+We encourage tamariki approaching school age (at around 4 years 10 months) to come to our pre-entry sessions with their parent or caregiver.
+These sessions are very beneficial in helping tamariki become familiar with the school and its routines, and for parents to get to know the school, staff and other parents.

-Please note that the parent or caregiver must stay with the child during these visits.
+Please note that the parent or caregiver must stay on school grounds during these visits.

 Healthy eating